MMRIZE/MMM-CalendarExt3/README.md

 ## Not the bug, but...
-- Weirdly, the default `calendar` module cannot emit the exact starting time of `multidays-fullday event which is passing current moment`.
+- The default `calendar` module cannot emit the exact starting time of `multidays-fullday-event which is passing current moment`.
 Always it starts from today despite of original event starting time.
-So these kinds of multidays-fullday event will be displayed faulty.
+So this module displays these kinds of multidays-fullday-event weirdly.
 - I am not considering 5-weekdays-view at this moment.
-Only-Weekdays-view might be useful, but in some culture/locale, Locale-aware `Weekdays` are not easy to normalize.
+Only-Weekdays-view might be useful, but in some cultures/locales, Locale-aware `Weekdays` are not easy to normalize.
 Friday and Sunday are weekends in Brunei.
 Iran adopts Friday only.
-I cannot calculate any convenient way to normalize for this kind of grid view.
+I cannot calculate any convenient way to normalize this kind of grid view.
-- I'll add `TimeLine` and `TimeTable` view or extended module in some future.
+- I'll add `TimeLine` and `TimeTable` views/extended modules in future.

 ## History
 ### 1.0.0 (2022-04-24)